Does it make sense for me to sue?

 No amount of money will undo an injury or erase horrible memories.
 However, money can certainly help make life a little more comfortable for a person who’s suffered.
 And it can make life a little less comfortable for the entity who caused the suffering.
 It’s what we call the ‘redistribution of wealth’.

 Starting a lawsuit is a huge decision and it’s not right for everybody.
 It’s essential to us that our clients understand the pros and cons of a life-changing decision.
 Embarking on a lawsuit is a long, intense process.
 We are starting a journey together that without a doubt will have moments of excitement and empowerment – like when we file the first papers.
-But also there will be times of frustration and anger – like when we receive the defendants’ response.
-The process of both parties exchanging information (called “discovery”) can be tedious and burdensome, and settlement negotiations can be frustrating if the initial counteroffer is lower than expected.
+But also there will be times of frustration – like when we receive the defendants’ response.
+The process of both parties exchanging information (called “discovery”) can be tedious, and settlement negotiations can be frustrating if the initial counteroffer is lower than expected.

 However, we believe in the transformative power of lawsuits.
 We see over and over again how our clients evolve from victims into warriors during the process.
 Telling their story, focusing on the fight and justice, believing in their truth, discovering that the public benefits from their courage to sue – those are all things that justify bringing a lawsuit.
 Oh, and the money.
 We sue to win a sh*tload of money for our clients.

 All survivors are worthy of justice.
 However, not all lawsuits make the same logical sense.
 It’s a BS reality, but if the goal is money and the offender has none, it may not make sense for a lawyer to spend thousands of hours to sue.
 But, sometimes there are other third parties who should be held liable even if the offender has no money.
 Perhaps they enabled the offender, turned a blind eye to a situation, or created a hazardous environment.
 It could be an employer, school, municipality, religious institution, hospital, the offender’s parents, a landlord, a fraternity, a hotel, an internet platform.